markusfrenzel/runpress/README.txt

 The table is labeled with your MySQL table prefix of your wordpress installation (default: wp_) plus "runpress_db"

 == Changelog ==

+= 1.2.0 =
+* added a few more types of activities to display: running, hiking, racecycling, mountainbiking, cycling, nordicwalking, ergometer and treadmill.
+* added support for those new activity types to use in shortcodes
+* widget edited to show the activity type

 = 1.1.0 =
 * added a new shortcode to display single entries